European Qualifiers: How the play-offs are shaping up | European Qualifiers

 LEAGUE C

-The League C path will be formed of one to three group winners (Georgia and, subject to whether or not they qualify automatically, Greece and Kazakhstan) and one to three runners-up (in order of priority: Luxembourg, Azerbaijan, Kosovo).
+The League C path will be formed of one to three group winners (Georgia and, subject to whether or not they qualify automatically, Greece and Kazakhstan) and one to three runners-up: Luxembourg (guaranteed), Azerbaijan, Kosovo in order of priority.

 LEAGUE B

-The League B path will be formed of one to three group winners (Israel if they don't qualify directly, Bosnia and Herzegovina and Serbia if they don't qualify directly) and one to three runners-up (in order of priority: Finland, Ukraine if they don't qualify directly, Iceland, Norway).
+The League B path will be formed of one to three group winners (Israel if they don't qualify directly, Bosnia and Herzegovina and Serbia if they don't qualify directly) and one to three runners-up: Finland (guaranteed play-off spot), Ukraine if not directly qualified, Iceland, Norway in order of priority.

 In the scenario that one team from League B is required to complete the League A path, a draw will be made between the relevant runners-up/third-ranked League B teams to decide which path they play (League A or League B), irrespective of their position in the overall UEFA Nations League rankings.
 League B group winners will form part of the League B path.